Giving Thanks At Mealtime

 COWBOY BOOTS-GIVING THANKS AT MEALTIME

-This past week our family went out to dinner at a local steakhouse chain.
-You know the one that used to have free peanuts and two-steppin’ servers and plays country music’s top 40 and embarrasses birthday folk by making them sit on an oversized saddle!
-YEE-HAA!
-Yes, that’s the one!
-And something in that loud and happy restaurant got me thinking…
+Recently, our family went out to dinner at a local steakhouse chain—you know, the one that used to hand out free peanuts and had servers who two-stepped between tables.
+Country music played loud and proud, and anyone celebrating a birthday had to sit on a giant saddle while everyone yelled, “YEE-HAW!”
+Yes, that one.
+And something in that happy, boisterous restaurant got me thinking.

-I love this restaurant!
-Kevin, one of the cooks, can make me the most perfect “Pittsburgh seared medium” ribeye EVER!
+I love this place!
+Kevin, one of the cooks, makes the most perfect Pittsburgh-seared medium ribeye I’ve ever had.
 It’s so good it could make you cry!
-YUMMY!

-As is our habit, we all quietly held hands and prayed before we ate.
-We thanked God and asked Him to bless the food, the servers, and cooks and clean-up crew, our lives, and those whose stomachs are empty while ours are full!
-That evening our prayer did not go unnoticed like they usually do.
+As is our family’s habit, we quietly held hands and prayed before our meal.
+We thanked God and asked Him to bless the food, the servers, cooks, and clean-up crew.
+We also prayed for those whose stomachs were empty while ours were full.
+That evening, our prayer didn’t go unnoticed.

-If this is true, it breaks my heart!
+If that’s true, it breaks my heart.
 Have we, as a nation, forgotten where our blessings come from?
-Or do we just take them for granted and forget to thank THE SOURCE from which all blessings flow?
+Or do we take them for granted and forget to thank the One who gives them?

-This has bothered me all week!
+Thinking about this really bothers me.
+Not in an angry way, but in a sad way.
 Our nation, our county, our area, our town, our neighborhood, our home, and our families have been richly and lavishly blessed!
 God has poured his mercy, grace, blessing, love, and salvation all over us!
-His blessing truck literally follows us around dumping blessings all over us!
+His blessing truck literally follows us around dumping blessings wherever we go!
 Do we notice?
 Are we thankful?
 Do we even care?

 The Bible says…